Lindbladian dynamics of the Sachdev-Ye-Kitaev model: Non-random linear jump operators

 \subsection{Finite $N$ spectrum}

 We now turn to the spectral properties of the SYK Lindbladian \eqref{non-rand lindbrad}.
 The complex spectrum $\{\lambda_i\}$ of the SYK Lindbladian \eqref{non-rand lindbrad} can be studied by numerical exact diagonalization for finite $N$.
-We take $N=8$ in our analysis below, which means, including both copies $\psi^{i}_+$ and $\psi^{i}_-$, we have $2N=16$ flavors of Majorana fermion operators.
+We set $N=8$ in our analysis below, which means, including both copies $\psi^{i}_+$ and $\psi^{i}_-$, we have $2N=16$ flavors of Majorana fermion operators.
 Plotted in Fig.\ \ref{fig:specN8} are the numerical spectra $\{\lambda_i\}$ for representative choices of $\mu$ (we set $J=1$).
-We take $100$ disorder realizations for each $\mu$.
-For small $\mu$, there are many eigenvalues centered around $\text{Re} \lambda = -N\mu/2$.
+For each $\mu$, $100$ disorder realizations were collected.

+For small $\mu$, there are many eigenvalues centered around $\text{Re}\, (\lambda) = -N\mu/2$.
 As we increase $\mu$, vertical bands of eigenvalues start forming along the real axis.
-Each band is located roughly along a line $\rm{Re}(\lambda) = -\mu n $ for $n = 1, \ldots, N$.
+Each band is located roughly along a line ${\rm Re}\,(\lambda) = -\mu n$ for $n = 1, \ldots, N$.
 As we increase $\mu$ even further, all the eigenvalues become close to real.
 This reminds us of a real-complex transition in some non-Hermitian systems \cite{2019PhRvL.123i0603H}.
 Another effect of increasing $\mu$ is the formation of clusters around $\lambda=-n\mu$, with gaps in between.
-The cluster formation first occurs at the left and right edges of the spectrum, i.e. at small and large $n$, and then subsequently at intermediate values of $n$.
-Similar band and cluster formation and hierarchy of relaxation times were observed in Ref.\ \cite{2020PhRvL.124j0604W, 2021arXiv211013158L}, although we should note that these works studied purely dissipative random Lindbladians, while in our model the randomness enters only in the Hamiltonian part.
+The cluster formation first occurs at the left and right edges of the spectrum, i.e. at small and large $n$, and then subsequently occurs at intermediate values of $n$.
+Similar band and cluster formation and hierarchy of relaxation times were observed in Refs.\ \cite{2020PhRvL.124j0604W, 2021arXiv211013158L}, although we should note that these works studied purely dissipative random Lindbladians, while in our model the randomness enters only in the Hamiltonian part.

+In the weak dissipation regime, that is $\mu/J < 0.5$, the non-linearity in the decay rate and the band-formation in the spectrum indicates that there is a non-trivial competition between the dissipative and SYK interactions.

 \begin{widetext}